 The uncomfortable truth about AI leverage

 AI does not replace judgment.
 It amplifies whatever judgment is already there.
-Give AI to someone with sharp strategic instincts and they become extraordinarily productive.
-Give it to someone without those instincts and they become extraordinarily productive at building the wrong things.
+Give AI to someone with sharp strategic instincts and commercial chops and they become extraordinarily productive.
+Give it to someone without those instincts and they become extraordinarily productive at building the wrong things, or building the right things that nobody buys.

 This is the part most people miss when they talk about "AI-native" companies.
 The AI is not the advantage.
-The judgment of the people wielding it is.
+The strategic judgment and commercial grit of the people wielding it is.

 What this means in practice

-We structure every venture around a simple hierarchy: conviction first, speed second.
-AI handles throughput -- it researches, builds, tests, and synthesises at a pace that would have seemed absurd five years ago.
-Humans handle the harder question: is this worth doing at all?
+We structure every venture around a simple hierarchy: conviction first, revenue signal second, speed third.
+AI handles throughput.
+It researches, builds, tests, and synthesises at a pace that would have seemed absurd five years ago.
+Humans handle the harder questions: is this worth doing at all?
+And will someone pay for it before it is perfect?

-That question requires talking to customers before writing code.
+That requires talking to customers before writing code.
 It requires killing ideas you are emotionally attached to.
-It requires the uncomfortable admission that most of what you build will not matter -- and the discipline to focus on the small fraction that does.
+It requires the uncomfortable admission that most of what you build will not matter, and the discipline to focus on the small fraction that does.
+And it requires someone who is willing to sell the ugly first version -- to get on calls, pitch the half-built product, and grind through the early revenue that proves the thesis is real.

 The new competitive moat

 In a world where anyone can build anything quickly, the moat is not technology.
 It is not speed.
-It is the ability to consistently identify problems worth solving and the discipline to ignore everything else.
+It is the combination of two things: the ability to consistently identify problems worth solving, and the commercial grit to turn that insight into revenue before anyone else does.

-That is a human capability.
-AI compounds it.
-But it starts with people who have spent years developing the pattern recognition to know where to point the machine.
+AI compounds both capabilities.
+But it starts with people who have spent years developing the pattern recognition and the commercial instinct to know where to point the machine, and the grit to make it pay.